-The symptoms of periodontal disease occur very subtly at first.
+The symptoms of this disease occur very subtly at first.
 As the stages of disease progress, symptoms will become more evident.
 This is what to look for:

 During routine dental exams, the gum tissue around each tooth is observed.
 We use a special instrument called a probe, which measures the depth of pockets around any teeth, if they exist.
 The gum examination is not painful.
 In addition to monitoring periodontal pockets, we look at the color and texture of gum tissue, as well as the presence of plaque and tartar at the base of teeth.